Health & Nutrition7 min read

 Creating a Spring Allergy Action Plan

 1. Track patterns: Note when symptoms start and worsen each year.
-This helps you anticipate and prepare.
+This helps you anticipate the flare-ups.

 2. Start preventative care early: Begin wiping down paws, increasing baths, and starting antihistamines before peak season.

-3. Address flare-ups quickly: The longer you let inflammation go unchecked, the harder it is to bring under control.
+3. Address flare-ups quickly: The longer you let inflammation go unchecked, the harder it is to control.

-4. Work with your vet: Develop a multi-pronged approach that combines environmental management, medications, and potentially immunotherapy.
+4. Work with your vet: Develop a multi-pronged approach.
+Combine environmental management, medications, and potentially immunotherapy.

 Final Thoughts

-Spring allergies in dogs are manageable but rarely curable.
-The goal is not elimination but effective management that keeps your dog comfortable and prevents secondary infections.
-Start with environmental controls, add OTC antihistamines if needed, and do not hesitate to involve your veterinarian when home measures fall short.
-Your dog should not have to spend every spring miserable.
+Spring allergies in dogs are manageable, but they're rarely curable.
+I've been managing Benny's hip dysplasia and allergies simultaneously for years.
+The goal isn't total elimination.
+It's effective management that keeps your dog comfortable and prevents secondary infections.
+Start with environmental controls and add OTC antihistamines if needed.
+Don't hesitate to call your vet when home measures fall short.
+Your dog shouldn't have to spend every spring miserable.

 Enjoyed this article?